NickBrecht/ArrJanitor/README.md

 ## Why ArrJanitor?

 Radarr & Sonarr handling downloads is great.
 And Deluge is a great client.
 However, I couldn't find a good solution for actually deleting torrents that have been upgraded & replaced with higher quality versions.
-Radarr v3 does have some support for seed time/ratio limits, however this applies globally to all torrents.
-I want to seed a torrent indefineitly unless it has been replaced.
+There is some support for deleting torrents that reach certain seed time/ratio limits, however this applies globally to all torrents.
+There are also limitations typically in place on only deleting fully stopped torrents.
+Other alternatives involve automatically deleting a torrent when it is finished.
+Neither of these options are ideal for individuals using private trackers.

 That's where ArrJanitor comes in.

 ## What is ArrJanitor?

 A small python script to interface between Radarr/Sonarr instances and Deluge.
-It implements logic to check on media that Radarr/Sonarr have replaced with a higher quality version but the old torrent is still active inside of Deluge.
+It implements logic to check on media that Radarr/Sonarr have replaced with a higher quality version but the older lower quality torrent is still active inside of Deluge.

 The script identifies duplicates by movieId (Radarr) and episodeId + seriesID (Sonarr).
 If there are duplicates and if the torrents have passed the desired days_to_seed, then it will attempt to delete the torrent and data.
 The script will keep the most recent copy to be grabbed by Radarr/Sonarr.
 ArrJanitor will only remove files that have been upgraded within a single instance of Radarr.
 Example being if Radarr and Radarr4k download the same movie, ArrJanitor will not consider this a duplicate.